News

 Research-Driven Education in the Academic Environment - Student Projects (I)

-In accordance with the objectives of the project, we aim to increase the awareness for modeling and understanding the effects of climate change.
-Academia trainings should act to create a robust knowledge base for action.
-In this spirit, the AI4DTE project members collaborate in stimulating academic activities (i.e., master courses) to include in their curricula elements on advanced technologies and Earth observations to serve as a basis for understanding climate processes and societal aspects.
+In accordance with the objectives of the project, we aim to increase awareness for modeling and understanding the effects of climate change.
+Academic trainings should act to create a robust knowledge base for action.
+Further, interactions between teaching and research should always be encouraged.
+In this spirit, AI4DTE project members collaborate in stimulating academic activities (i.e., master courses and presentations) that include in their curricula elements on AI technologies and Earth observation data to serve as a basis for understanding climate processes and societal aspects.

 2nd DTEClimate Symposium